lsst-dm/dmtn-220/index.rst

 Temporary data ID set uploads do provide key functionality that ``TAGGED`` collections do not, however, in that they allow explicit external filtering or grouping for intermediate and output datasets and quanta, not just input datasets.
 Even this is fairly limited unless other features are implemented as well, however:

-- Without :ref:`feature-dynamic-dimensions`, it can only be used to filter or define relationships between existing dimensions, and since in practice all dimension combinations that could plausibly be related are already related (usually via spatial overlaps), any external data ID sets must be subsets of those that would be produced by the `Registry`'s default joins between those dimensions.
+- Without :ref:`feature-dynamic-dimensions`, data ID set upload can only be used to filter or define relationships between existing dimensions, and since in practice all dimension combinations that could plausibly be related are already related (usually via spatial overlaps), any external data ID sets must be subsets of those that would be produced by the `Registry`'s default joins between those dimensions.
   New long-lived dimensions could be added to the configuration (with a single up-front schema migration) that could be designed to always require a data ID set upload to set relationships, however, and it *may* make sense to redefine the ``physical_filter`` - ``band`` relationship this way after data ID set upload lands - the current identification of each ``physical_filter`` with exactly one ``band`` seems like a "usually true" convenience that we should back away from enforcing as soon as our data model can reasonably support that.

 - Without :ref:`feature-per-task-quantum-graph-generation`, each data ID set constrains quanta and datasets for all tasks and dataset types in the QuantumGraph that involve its dimensions.